gkulasik/grpc_assistant_server/README.md

 `./update_grpc_assistant_server.sh`

-Will stop the service, git pull the latest changes, and rebuild the docker container.
+Will stop the service, git pull the latest changes, and repull the docker container.

 ### Set the protos source
 The service and grpcurl need to know where the proto files are.
 The docker container **cannot** see files outside of its local directory.
 There are two options to provide the service with access to local proto files.
 Getting the protos config right is the most important part to ensure the service works correctly.